 NIP-39 defines how users attach external identity claims to their Nostr profiles using i tags.
-These tags link a Nostr pubkey to accounts on external platforms like GitHub, Twitter, or DNS domains.
+These tags link a Nostr pubkey to accounts on external platforms such as GitHub, Twitter, Mastodon, or Telegram.

 How It Works